ftmsemu/making_a_dumb_hometrainer_smart/README.md

 e.g. connect to GND, like you might assume it was, but was about 1.2V.

 ![](.//media/image22.png){width="1.0069444444444444in"
+height="1.8708333333333333in"}

-height="1.8708333333333333in"}That value is out of the range where it would be safely detected as a binary 0 or 1 (above V~IL~ in the image), so in case I wanted to detect it with the nRF board I would need to have some ADC conversion and check on the measured voltage.
+That value is out of the range where it would be safely detected as a binary 0 or 1 (above V~IL~ in the image), so in case I wanted to detect it with the nRF board I would need to have some ADC conversion and check on the measured voltage.